mvolkmann/blog/src/meteor.md

   and press "ADD IP ADDRESS".
 - Enter IP addresses that should have access.
-  You will likely want to add the IP address of your machine AND the IP address of the Galaxy server.
+  You will likely want to add the IP address of your machine AND the IP address of your cloud or Galaxy server.

 To view databases and collections: